 PROPELLING PUSH CARTS, RIDING ANIMALS OR DRIVING

 ANIMAL-DRAWN VEHICLES.
-Every person riding an animal, driving any animal-drawn vehicle, or propelling a push cart upon a street shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle by this ordinance, except those provisions of this ordinance which by their very nature can have no application, and except where otherwise specifically provided in this ordinance.
+Every person riding an animal or driving any animal-drawn vehicle upon a roadway street shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle by this ordinance, except those provisions of this ordinance which by their very nature can have no application, and except where otherwise specifically provided in this ordinance.
 (66-7-7 NMSA 1978)

 12-3-6 USE OF COASTER WAGONS, ROLLER SKATES,